eraofchaos/eraofchaos.github.io/heroes/Catherine.md

 ### Skin 4: **Socialite**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]If it weren't for all of the party guests, I could see my father's palace from across the garden.
-That green light shines through the night to guide me home. [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1] - Catherine, speaking to her friend Christine.[-][]
+ **Description:** If it weren't for all of the party guests, I could see my father's palace from across the garden.
+That green light shines through the night to guide me home.  - Catherine, speaking to her friend Christine.[]

  **Skin features:**